Hedge fund failure slams Credit Suisse, Nomura and other banks - Local News 8

 Hedge fund failure slams Credit Suisse, Nomura and other banks

-Major global banks could be hit with billions of dollars in losses after a US investment firm was forced to dump shares last week when it got into financial trouble.
+Major global banks could be hit with billions of dollars in losses after US investment firm Archegos Capital was forced to dump shares last week when it got into financial trouble.

 Nomura and Credit Suisse said Monday that earnings might take “significant” hits after a client of their broking services defaulted on margin calls last week, roiling Wall Street.
 Shares in both banks plunged on Monday, wiping billions of dollars off their market capitalization.